JINL020/cloud-gaming-project-vulkan/Task01_to_Task05/README.md

 - Added EventListenerMyGUI.h and EventListenerMyGUI.cpp
 - Modified main.cpp: registered new EventListenerMyGUI and disabled all other EventListeners and added EventListenerMyGUI.h
 - Modified VESceneManager.h and VESceneManager.cpp: added getSceneNodes()

+Game
+- Modified main.cpp: loaded in room, player, cockroach, replaced box with cockroach; added EventListenerCockroach.h, registered new EventListenerCockroach
+- Modified VEEngine.cpp: changed camera postion and pan
+- Changed Pacman to Player
+- Models: fairy and cockroach are from https://www.turbosquid.com/ and room is from me (wood texture from https://pixabay.com/)
+- Modified VEEventListenerGLFW: player moves in facing direction with only arrow keys
+- Added EventListenerCockroach: cockroach moves in random pattern